-Starting on April 5th 2021 I’m going to be teaching a seminar on the science of sex differences, an eternal flame in the culture wars and a debate I’ve engaged with myself.
+Starting on June 7th 2021 I’m going to be teaching my second seminar on the science of sex differences, an eternal flame in the culture wars and a debate I’ve engaged with myself.
 I’ll be covering 6 essential topics: sex itself, sex differences in sexuality, sex differences in personality, the development of sex differences, sex differences at work, and an overview of the controversy itself.

 When you ask people what experiences have shaped them, they commonly mention being bullied at school or an unkind offhanded remark a parent or teacher made.
 In my experience, people are much less likely to mention an infection or physical injury as part of their narrative.